 Women of Mathematics: A Biobibliographic Sourcebook.
 Ed.
 Louise S. Grinstein and Paul J. Campbell.
 New York: Greenwood, 1987.

-selected novels and films
+selected novels, poems, and films

 Mary Anning:

 Chevalier, Tracy.
-Remarkable Creatures.
+Remarkable Creatures: A Novel.
 New York: Penguin, 2016.
 Kessel, John.
 Pride and Prometheus.
 New York: Simon & Schuster, 2010.
 Thomas, Joan.
 Curiosity: A Love Story.
 Toronto: McClelland & Stewart, 2010.
 2020 film Ammonite.

 James Miranda Barry: